ci-monk/cloud-native-buildpacks/README.md

 - A Python buildpack may run pip install -r requirements.txt if it detected a requirements.txt file
 - A Node buildpack may run npm install if it detected a package-lock.json file

+That lifecycle is broken down into four steps:

+1. **Detection**: Automatically determines which buildpacks are required to build the application.
+2. **Analysis**: If any layer can be reused from a previous build, pulls it from the cache.
+(This helps optimize the build process.)
+3. **Build**: Creates the runnable artifacts from your application’s source code
+4. **Export**: Creates the final OCI-compliant image.

 ### What is a builder?